shelepuginivan/hakutest/docs/handbook/advanced/05-log.md

 ---
 title: Log
+titleTemplate: Hakutest Handbook
-description: Learn how to view Hakutest logs
+description: Learn how to view Hakutest logs to troubleshoot or debug the server
 ---

 # Log